 Really, REALLY cold.
 Dawson City is a great place to see the Aurora Borealis, but not much is open in terms of tourist fare.
 Best time to visit is from May- September.

 I hadn’t heard of Dawson until this trip.
 To be honest, I may not have chosen it on my own.
 That’s why I love doing what I do.
 I experience places I never thought of.
 I have so many friends who are rigid in their thinking about travel.
 Only a certain kind of place with a certain level of luxury.
 It’s limiting.
 No matter how nice the poolside massage may be.

 Dawson will never be for the lux-only folks, but it is for anyone with an adventurous spirit and a love of the outdoors.

-I was a guest of Tourism Yukon for this trip but the choices on what to include and sentiment are my own.
+I was a guest of Tourism Yukon for this trip but words and sentiment are my own.